What is a Planisphere?

 - Locating a particular planet for any given month from now until 2020

-In the rest of this article, I'm going to show you how to get the very best out of your star wheel.
+In the rest of this article, we show you how to get the very best from your star wheel.

 How Planispheres Work